tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Champion Feat

-Once per day, when activating a beast aspect, you can grant the benefit to both yourself and one ally.
+Once per full recovery, when activating a beast aspect, you can grant the benefit to both yourself and one ally.

 ##### Epic Feat